j-mendez/terraform-google-cloud/README.md

 ## Getting Started

-Fork or clone the project and adjust the [variables](./terraform/variables.tf) file to setup your infrastructure specifics.
+Fork or clone the project, follow [setup docs](./docs/SETUP.md) and adjust the [variables](./terraform/variables.tf) file to setup your infrastructure specifics.
 At the moment only GCP is supported.

 ## Deploying